GeekyRiolu/BlackOut/README.md

 ## License & Attribution

 This project was developed during the SFLC.in Hackathon.
-Check `LICENSE` in the repository for the license (if provided).
+Check `LICENSE` in the repository for the license.
 OpenStreetMap tiles are used under their attribution requirements.

 ## Contact